Use this section of your worksheet to add non-personnel costs. This article describes the following:

 When you select an object code from the menu, a new row is added as the first row of the section.
 In the Spend Category field, a menu will display the sub-object codes and descriptions.
 Scroll down and select the appropriate choice.

 Once you have added an entry, the Spend Category field will show just the object and sub-object codes to save space.
 Within the field is a light gray oval with 3 dark gray dots.
-Place your mouse over this to see the category description.
+Place your mouse over this to see the object code and sub-object code descriptions.

 Use the Description field to enter an optional explanation for this cost.